 Gregg went inside.
 There is a small seating area but they have very steep steps that go down into the shop, and steps and I have a thing going on right now.
 There is an open elevator but I have never used it.
 I know it is safe but I took one look at it long ago and said no, I don’t think so.
 That’s just me.
 I do think it’s great that they have one for those who might need it.
 It looks big enough for a wheelchair, and definitely big enough for a child’s stroller.
 The shop is brightly lit, nicely painted and kept very clean.
 There are maybe three tables very close together, with a much larger open area where you can see the pasties being made.
 Then there is a longish narrow area with the counter on one side to take purchases, and it also has a large, covered display case with several different varieties of pasties made that morning.
 There is a small freezer on the far end where you can help yourself, and a back wall with shelves of goods for more purchases.
 Behind the counter is a large oven where they bake the pasties and the smell alone would be enough to draw people in.
 They should bottle the smell and sell it!
 Hands down the best I have tasted since Mum used to get them from a local pasty shop in town when I was a kid.

-We recently learned the owner also owns The Hawk and Griffin where we were a few days ago.
+We recently learned the owner also owns The Hawk and Griffin where we were a few days ago, and is only a little ways up the road from here.
 I am happy to give these two establishments our business.
 He opened up the pasty shop first, and then the pub/restaurant several years later.
 Both are outstanding!

 We are not frequent visitors to either (not very close to our home) but a couple of times a year we make our way and pick up a few tasty treats.
 We eat one pasty each for our car picnic in the parking lot - deliberately missing breakfast in anticipation.
 I nibbled on one before remembering to take a photo.